Google PhD fellowship program

 How to apply

-PhD students must be nominated by their university.
-Applications should be submitted by an official representative of the university during the application window.
-Please see the FAQ for more information.
+PhD students from Africa, Australia, Canada, East Asia, Europe, India, Latin America, the Middle East, New Zealand, Southeast Asia and the United States, must be nominated for the fellowship by their university.
+Applications must be submitted by an official representative of the university during the application window.
+Please contact your department or graduate school for more information on the internal nomination process.

 Research areas of focus